yshui/explain-algorithms/_posts/2020-10-16-exceptions.md

 }
 ```

-And running it, we will get:
+And running it, we get:

 ```plain
 exception caught